-- 30 credit Master's non-thesis degree programs are limited to no more than 9 transfer credits. - 36 credit Master's non-thesis degree programs are limited to no more than 15 transfer credits. - 30-38 credit Master's thesis degree programs are limited to no more than 9 transfer credits. - PhDs transferring a thesis based master's degree may transfer no more than 36 credits. - PhDs transferring individual coursework, or any graduate level degree other than a thesis based master's degree may transfer no more than 24 credits.
+- 30 credit Master's non-thesis degree programs are limited to no more than 9 transfer credits. - 36 credit Master's non-thesis degree programs are limited to no more than 15 transfer credits. - 30-38 credit Master's thesis degree programs are limited to no more than 9 transfer credits. - PhDs transferring a thesis based master's degree from another university may transfer no more than 36 credits. - PhDs transferring individual coursework, or any graduate level degree other than a thesis based master's degree from another university may transfer no more than 24 credits. - Any credit taken at Mines and listed on a Mines graduate level transcript are not transfer credits. - PhDs may, with committee and department head approval, use all credits from a Mines Master's degree towards a PhD, as long as the credits were not used towards two (2) Mines Master's degrees.